ColinTheRobot/seedly/README.md

 ### Notes for the developer.

-Farms sense returns a probabiliity hash for srping and fall that looks like the following.
-This app is only concerned with `"prob_90"` but includes `"prob_50"` and `"prob_ten"` as supplemental information for the user.
+Farmesense returns a probabiliity hash for spring and autumn that looks like the following.
+This app is only concerned with `"prob_90"` but includes `"prob_50"` and `"prob_10"` for autumn as supplemental information climate normals for the user.

 ```
          [0] {